 It is important that school discipline (discipline in the educational institution) should be imposed for building up habits, self-control, cooperation, etc. not because it is imposed from above, but because of the necessity and values by the pupils themselves.

 Classroom discipline refers to the strategies a teacher uses to manage student behavior and their attitudes during instructional time because discipline is a key component of effective classroom management.

-It can be said that a teacher who uses consistent discipline strategies presents more effective classroom management than that of an inconsistent teacher.
-Though teachers usually develop their own styles of discipline for their classrooms, most discipline strategies can be categorized into three main styles or approaches which are given below (types of discipline):
+It would not be wrong to say that a teacher who uses consistent discipline strategies presents more effective classroom management than that of an inconsistent teacher.

 1. Preventive Discipline:

 Preventative discipline strategies create a safe, no confrontational classroom atmosphere.

 In this kind of atmosphere, students feel that they understand what is to come.
 Teachers who adopt effective classroom management strategies establish expectations, guidelines, and rules for the behavior of students during the first few days in the class.

 Students have explained which behavior is appropriate and what is not.

 Such explanations and guidelines might include rules regarding talking, homework, or language used in the classroom.

 When a teacher offers a verbal warning or a suggestion for correcting behavior while a student is disobeying an established classroom rule, the teacher is using supportive discipline.